-This is knitted in one piece.
+Knit in one piece.
 The eyes and beak are added after knitting using duplicate stitch.
 No tricky colourwork here although the chart is given if you want to try that.
-The project is knitted flat and the pieces sewn together.
+The project is knitted flat and the pieces are sewn together.

 Cordell is a silly looking owl.
-It is knitted in the round from bottom to head and is about 11 cm high.
+Knit in the round from bottom to head and is about 11 cm high.

 Designed by Barbara Prime.
 Softies are good for any age but Fuzzy Lamb is a nice size for a toddler.
 According to Barbara,